ririf4/Beacon/README.md

 </dependency>
 ```

-Hint: You can find all versions of the library on the [MavenCentral](https://central.sonatype.com/artifact/net.ririfa/beacon/versions).
+Hint: You can find all versions of the library on the [RiriFa Repo](https://repo.ririfa.net/service/rest/repository/browse/maven-public/net/ririfa/beacon/).

 ## Usage